nuprl/TypeWeaver/src/weaver/README.md

 container.
 Similar to `run.sh`, it _must_ be executed from within this directory, and it mounts `../data` to `/data`.

-The `count_annotations` script exposes `src/count_annotations.js`, which counts the number of type annotations and the number of `any` annotations in a TypeScript file.
-It _must_ be executed from within this directory, and it mounts `../data` to `/data`.

 ## Dependencies

 We recommend using the provided Dockerfile.
 If this is not an option, you can